Main Content Region

 • Light refreshments (beverages, hors d'oeuvres, pastries, candy and cookies).

 • Events conducted for the sole or primary purpose of raising charitable funds where participants make a charitable contribution and a purchase for the fair market value of goods or services.
-Fundraising events may include dinners, dances, door-to-door sales of merchandise, concerts, carnivals, golf tournaments, auctions, casino nights, and similar events.
-Fundraising events must have prior approval by VP for Advancement, per ICSUAM 15701.
+Examples of fundraising events could include dinners, dances, sales of merchandise, concerts, carnivals, golf tournaments, auctions, casino nights, and similar events.
+Fundraising events must have prior approval by the Vice President of University Advancement, per ICSUAM 15701.00 https://calstate.policystat.com/policy/12960514/latest

 • Fundraising solicitations and related prospecting activities intended to generate only a contribution (no purchase of goods or services)